 Here I was thinking, here we go again with another psycho that wants to go his own way.
 But nope it’s not what I thought it was.
-This surprises me that I was so quick to decide from some viral clips that this dude was just another secretly gay, woman hating, insecure rooty poot that love to tell women what they need to be doing, but he is way more complex than that.
+This surprises me that I was so quick to decide from some viral clips that this dude was just another secretly gay, woman hating, insecure rooty poot that loves to tell women what they need to be doing, but he is way more complex than that.
 But before I delve into my opinion of Mr. Samuels, let me speak to any women that may be reading this post.

 Here is the problem I have with the women that call in to ask Mr. Kevin Samuels for advice.
 Who the eff is Kevin Samuels that his opinion and acceptance is what you seek?
-Aint no way in hades, I’m calling no Kevin Samuels, and asking him any questions or asking for his advice, why would I do that?
+Aint no way in hades, I’m calling Kevin Samuels, and asking him any questions or asking for his advice, why would I do that?

 The hilarity of it all.
 This ninja will crush your dam spirit with his delivery and it is hilarious, until you see the reactions of the women calling in.
 Look a here, I have brainwashed myself into thinking I am a solid 8 and a 10 when I try and I don’t need nobody breaking my delusion, ya dig.
 Foh.